 How China Manages Its Currency

-Chinese companies receive dollars as payment for its exports to the United States.
-The companies deposit the dollars into banks in exchange for yuan to pay their workers.
-Banks then send the dollars to China's central bank, the People's Bank of China.
+For export transactions to United States companies/consumers, Chinese firms typically receive dollars as payment for their exports.
+These firms then deposit the dollars into local banks, in exchange for yuan, which can be used to pay their domestic workers and vendors.
+The local banks then send the dollars to China's central bank, the People's Bank of China (PBOC).

 How China's Economic Reforms Impact the Dollar

-China's stock market experienced an asset bubble that burst in early July, sending the exchanges into a correction.
-Stock prices fell more than 30 percent after hitting record highs on June 12, 2015.
-More than 700 companies listed on the Shanghai and Shenzhen stock exchanges asked to suspend trading.
+China's economy impacts the dollar's value in other ways.
+China's slowing economy is one reason why the dollar gained strength in 2014 and 2015.
+Another reason is the crash in China's stock market.
+Stock prices fell about 30% after hitting record highs on June 12, 2015.
+Companies listed on the Shanghai and Shenzhen stock exchanges asked to suspend trading.
 This was almost a quarter of all firms.

-China's leaders must slow economic growth to avoid inflation and a future collapse.
-That's because they've pumped too much liquidity into state-run companies and banks.
+China's leaders must slow economic growth to avoid inflation and future collapse.
+They've pumped too much liquidity into state-run companies and banks.
 In turn, they've invested those funds into ventures that aren't profitable.
 That's why China's economy must reform or collapse.

-But China must be careful as they slow growth.
-China's leaders could create a panic as some of these unprofitable businesses shut down.
-Bank loans support almost a third of China's economy.
-Almost a third of these loans are above the lending limits set by the central government.
-That's because they aren't on the books and aren't regulated.
+But China must be careful as it slows growth.
+China's leaders could create panic as some of these unprofitable businesses shut down.
+China's economy has a large amount of corporate debt.
+Many of these loans are above the lending limits set by the central government.
+They aren't on the books and aren't regulated.
 They could all default if interest rates rise too fast or if growth is too slow.
 China's central bank must walk a fine line to avoid a financial crisis.

 China's mega-rich want to escape this threat.
 They are investing in U.S. dollars and Treasurys as a safe haven investment.
-The richest 2.1 million families control between $2 trillion and $4 trillion in stocks, bonds, and real estate.
 China's leaders must be careful in devaluing the yuan to prevent more capital flight.
 At the same time, it can’t keep the yuan's value too high either.
 This will slow the economy too much and trigger capital flight just the same.